If you are looking to work in healthcare facilities as a certified medical assistant (CMA), you need to understand what the job entails.

 Skills And Qualifications

-A certified medical assistant job description includes a specific set of skills that candidates interested in this career should possess.
+A CMA job description includes a specific set of skills that candidates interested in this career should possess.
 These skills and qualifications will help a certified medical administrative assistant excel at his or her job, especially considering the varied administrative and clinical tasks.

 Here are the basic technical skills that a CMA will need: